CoreMedia/feedback-hub-adapter-tutorial/README.md

 #### Studio Server Development

-To debug the Java code of you plugin, start the Studio Server of your Blueprint workspace in __debug__ mode and pass the testsystem host name and the location of the plugin directory where the zip archive of this plugin is located.
+To debug the Java code of you plugin, start the Studio Server of your CoreMedia Blueprint workspace in __debug__ mode and pass the testsystem host name and the location of the plugin directory where the zip archive of this plugin is located.
 For example: